Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.

 2 Pin Round

-Pack comfortable, casual clothing for all activities.
-Wind and waterproof outer layers are essential, and a jacket is provided in the cost of the cruise.
-Beware of tight clothing that leaves no room for trapped air, which is an excellent insulator.
-Wool, silk and some of the new synthetic fibres, like polar fleece, retain heat better than cotton.
-Parkas A wind and waterproof jacket is provided as part of the cost of your holiday.
+Parkas You should look for a lightweight, roomy, wind and water-resistant parka with some insulation.
+Bright colors are more visible - and thus safer - in polar environments.
 Gloves Keeping your hands warm and dry can be a challenge.
 Thin polypropylene gloves can be worn underneath warm outergloves.
 This allows you some protection from the cold when removing your gloves to operate your camera etc. We strongly recommend that you bring more than one pair of gloves, in case one gets wet (or lost).
 Hat/Cap Warm, woollen hat/cap to protect your ears, as well as a scarf, neck gaiter or other face protection, such as a balaclava.
 Trousers Water-resistant trousers of coated nylon or, even better, Gore-Tex® are essential for your comfort.
 They can be worn over your regular clothes to keep you warm and dry.
 We suggest that you purchase trousers a few sizes larger than you normally wear as you will be wearing them over other clothing.
 Gore-Tex® or similar fabrics are excellent for keeping out wind and water without trapping excess heat.
 Rain gear and Gore-Tex® products can be found in any outdoor sport clothing store.
 In addition to your waterproof trousers, warm ski pants are suggested if you have them.
 Warm trousers such as jeans, corduroys etc are also good.
 Socks Warm wool socks worn over a thin pair of silk, polypropylene socks should provide enough warmth and insulation for your feet.
 Bring several pairs of socks, since you will inevitably get your feet wet.
 Outer Clothing Woollen, knit or cotton sweaters/tops, polar fleece tops (medium weight), several cotton turtlenecks and T-shirts for layering on and off the ship.
 Underclothing Thermal underwear is highly recommended as it will keep you warm without adding bulk.
 Most polar travellers prefer a lightweight version.

-Sunglasses and sun cream Personal toiletries A refilllable water bottle Books/reading material Camera and memory cards (and something to protect the camera when out in the elements) Seasickness remedy Walking poles
+Sunglasses and sun cream Insect repellant Personal toiletries A refilllable water bottle Books/reading material Camera and memory cards Seasickness remedy Walking poles

 We strongly recommend that you check your government's travel advisory for up-to-date information and advice about your destination: safety and security, entry requirements, health, local laws and customs.
 For UK citizens, check the latest Foreign, Commonwealth & Development Office advice.